vippsas/vipps-login-api/vipps-login-api.md

 ### Using Vipps Login in native applications

 Web-views should not be used when using Vipps Login in a native application.
-Instead, the user should be redirected using an external user-agent.
+Instead, the user should be redirected using an external browser openend by the app.

 Android: Use [Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs) or fallback to open external browser on user's device